Lonely Planets 10 of the world’s best diving destinations for 2020

 Blue Corner, one of Palau’s most magical dives, is known for its sheer abundance of underwater life and reef configuration – the point protrudes into the open ocean and then drops away to the great depths.
 Divers are dazzled by the incredible variety of fish, including Barracudas, Jacks, Napoleon Wrasses and schooling Grey Reef Sharks.
 Strong tidal currents render it a dive for the more experienced – a reef hook is a must to remain stationary in the current.

 Santa Cruz, Galapagos Islands, Ecuador

 The Santa Cruz in the Galapagos archipelago offers a truly unique diving experience, as it is located at the convergence of three ocean currents.
 The diving in the Galapagos is generally all year-round, but from January to May it offers the best weather and condition for those planning to cruise in the region.
-The dive site is known to have strong currents and chilly water, making this particular site a challenging underwater oasis to dive amongst, yet despite this, the site is one of the most sheltered sites available in the archipelago.
+The dive site is known to have strong currents and chilly water, making this particular site a challenging underwater oasis to dive.
 At the Santa Cruz there is not a large variety of coral and marine plant species but has a booming marine fauna community where you can find on your typical dive hammerhead sharks, sea lions, turtles, marine iguanas, rays and this is simply the tip of the iceberg.

 Shark & Yolanda Reef, Ras Mohamed National Park, Egypt